 Nerf: Took an enormous one in the second game to his direct firepower (120% from 150%), knocking him down from Game Breaker status.
 He received another one for the third, losing the movement bonus his Powers used to give.

 The head of Orange Star's Special Forces, Sami is an infantry specialist.
 Day-to-day, her Infantry and Mechs are tougher to kill and hit harder, at the expense of everything else all other direct-combat units.
 While this sounds pretty suckish, in conjunction with her CO Powers and the affected unit's low cost, Sami is considered to be high tier.
 Her Victory March has earned her the nickname "Lady of War" amongst the fans.
 Personality-wise, she's the most sensible and dependable of the three.
 Strangely, though it says she likes long hair, she wears instead an ear-length cleancut hairstyle.
 Constantly Ship Teases with Eagle of Green Earth.

-Difficult, But Awesome: Her infantry boosts aren't as easy to exploit as others' (for one, steamrolling with tanks isn't an option) and capturing the enemy HQ with her SCOP is pretty damn difficult.
+Difficult but Awesome: At the same time as Boring, but Practical, no less.
+Her infantry boosts aren't as easy to exploit as others' once the match reaches its mid-to-end phase (for one, steamrolling with tanks isn't an option) and capturing the enemy HQ in one shot with her SCOP is pretty damn difficult.
 If she pulls it off, however...